aginies/py3gtk_rpi_camera/README.md

 * redo a video encoding with **stepts** option
 * propose value for ffmpeg rendering based on the number of images
-* show how many images has been taken
-* being able to increase/decrease the Live frame
+* being able to increase/decrease the Live frame size
 * being able to change the name of the video
 * add more options in the video rendering setting
-* being able to rotate the RPI camera for the Live preview
 * split the code in multiple files

 # Images